 Are they sustainable?

 Our sustainability team did a deep dive evaluating the sustainability of all the Ski Straps on the market, and there was one brand that clearly stood out, it was SoftTIE.
 It’s the only ski strap company in the world producing their straps using renewable energy.
 It was our easiest choice yet, because there was no other option : 100% renewable energy in the production process, traceable raw materials and developed and manufactured in Austria.
 SoftTIE straps are made to handle snow, ice, and sunshine.
 Still, a little care keeps them around even longer.
 Rinse off dirt, salt, or sand after heavy use, dry them before long-term storage, store out of direct sunlight when not in use to protect elasticity and check the EasyLock system now and then to keep it clean and smooth.
 Built tough, made to last, and easy to care for, so you can keep skiing without worry.
-For us, that made the choice clear: if we were going to make a 1000 strap, it had to be with the most responsible and future-focused partner available.
+For us, that made the choice clear: if we were going to make a 1000 strap, it had to be with a responsible and future-focused partner.

 Share this post